Holonomic quantum computation on graphene from Atiyah-Singer index theorem: Graphene Briefing

 The ability of graphene to be molded into different geometries is closely related to the presence of topological defects in its lattice.
 These topological defects are failures in the graphene lattice that occur during the synthesis process.
 They appear in the form of polygonal rings, differing from the hexagonal one, which adds curvature and/or torsion effects to the system.
 For instance, pentagon rings introduce a positive curvature, while heptagon rings introduce a negative one.
-The description of these topological defects was realized by Volterra through of ``cut and glue" processes.
-To obtain a topological defect, it is necessary to remove or insert an angular sector of $N\pi/3$ and to glue its boundary.
+The description of these topological defects was realized by Volterra through of ``cut and glue" processes~\cite{volterra1907equilibre}.
+To obtain a topological defect, it is necessary to remove or insert an angular sector of $m\pi/3$ and to glue its boundary.
 As a result, the sites of the same sublattice are connected.
 This reconnection alters the sublattice symmetry and can be interpreted as introducing an effective gauge field $A_\mu$ into the system.
 If a spinor is parallel transported around the resulting topological defect, it acquires a quantum phase.
-This situation is analogous to the Aharonov--Bohm effect, in which a wavefunction encircling a magnetic flux accumulates a phase proportional to that flux~\cite{Furtado2008, Lammert2000}.
+This situation is analogous to the Aharonov-Bohm effect, in which a wavefunction encircling a magnetic flux accumulates a phase proportional to that flux~\cite{Furtado2008, Lammert2000}.
 In this case, the effective gauge field simulates a fictitious magnetic flux generated by the lattice topology rather than a real magnetic field.
-Additionally, the effect of global geometry is captured by the spin connection $\Omega_\mu$, which appears in the covariant derivative and describes how spinors rotate along curved paths, as follows
+Additionally, the effect of global geometry is captured by the spin connection $\Omega_\mu$, which appears in the covariant derivative and describes how spinors rotate along curved paths, as follows:

-where $\sigma^z$ is the Pauli matrix.
-The vector potential $A_\mu$ associated with the gauge field inserted to make the connection between the same two sites, and to compensate for the mixing of Fermi points, is written as
+where $\sigma_z$ is the Pauli matrix in the real space.
+The vector potential $A_\mu$ associated with the gauge field inserted to make the connection between the same two sites and to compensate for the mixing of Fermi points, is written as

+Here $\tau_y$ is the Pauli matrix in reciprocal space.
+Simplifying, we can reduce the above expression for each sub-Hamiltonian, and then